pani3610/obs-parody-ticker/issues.md

     __Workaround: Use Monospace fonts.__ Currently using Roboto Mono.
 + [ ] Make file location fetching cross platform.
 + [ ] One feed will have different padding based on different tickers.
 One ticker can have multiple feeds.
++ [ ] How to define an attribute for the feed based on the ticker.
+I want to set the padding of feed based on ticker.
+But the same feed is used by another ticker it will overwrite the first ticker's padding.
+Since the Ticker class can't hold the state of a feed class without making it the attribute of ticker.